calyxir/calyx/docs/frontends/mrxl.md

 MrXL is an example DSL developed for the [frontend tutorial][fronttut].
 MrXL programs consist of `map` and `reduce` operations on arrays.
-For example, here is a dot-product implementation:
+For example, here is an implementation of dot-products:

     input avec: int[1024]
     input bvec: int[1024]